 for $\hat{z}_{n,i} \in \Z_n$.
 Note that we can also extend this function over $\Z$ as follows: if $\hat{z}_{n,i}\in B_{n,i}$, then for all $z\in B_{n,i}$ we have $\hat{J}_\beta (z) \coloneqq \hat{J}_\beta (\hat{z}_{n,i})$ \cite{SaLiYuSpringer}.
 Equivalently, we can extend a policy $\hat{\gamma}_n$ for the $\text{MDP}_n$ to a policy $\tilde{\gamma}$ on the original MDP as follows.

 wherever $\hat{z} = \rho(z)$.
-We now state an assumption on the original MDP. \begin{assumption}\cite[Section 2.3]{KSYContQLearning}\cite[Chapter 4]{SaLiYuSpringer} \begin{enumerate}[(i)] \item The cost function $c(z,u)$ is continuous and bounded. \item The transition kernel $P(dz'|z,u)$ is weakly continuous. \item Spaces $\Z$ and $\U$ are compact. \end{enumerate} \end{assumption} Using the compactness of $\Z$ from this assumption, we have that
+We now state an assumption on the original MDP. \begin{assumption}\cite[Section 2.3]{KSYContQLearning}\cite[Chapter 4]{SaLiYuSpringer} \begin{enumerate}[(i)] \item The cost function $c(z,u)$ is continuous and bounded. \item The transition kernel $P(dz'|z,u)$ is weakly continuous. \item Spaces $\Z$ and $\mathbb{U}$ are compact. \end{enumerate} \end{assumption} Using the compactness of $\Z$ from this assumption, we have that

-which motivates the following theorem. \begin{theorem} \cite[Theorem 4.3]{SaLiYuSpringer}\\ For all $z_0\in \Z$ and $\tilde\gamma^*$, a policy extended over the MDP as in \eqref{extension over MDP} from an optimal $\hat{\gamma}_n^*$ on $\text{MDP}_n$, we have \end{theorem} That is, the optimal policy for $\text{MDP}_n$, when appropriately extended over $\Z$, becomes near-optimal for the original MDP.
+which motivates the following theorem. \begin{theorem} \cite[Theorem 4.3]{SaLiYuSpringer}\\ Let $\tilde\gamma^*$ be a policy extended over the MDP as in \eqref{extension over MDP} from an optimal $\hat{\gamma}_n^*$ on $\text{MDP}_n$.
+Then for all $z_0\in \Z$ we have \end{theorem} That is, the optimal policy for $\text{MDP}_n$, when appropriately extended over $\Z$, becomes near-optimal for the original MDP.

 Consider now the Controlled-Predictor MDP introduced in Section \ref{Predictor Structured Markov Problem}; that is, $\text{MDP} = (\mathcal{P}(\X), \mathcal{Q} \times \mathcal{H}, P(d\pi' | \pi, Q, \eta), \tilde{c}(\pi, Q, \eta))$.
 We first define the quantization of the belief-space $\cal{P}(\X)$ to a finite $\mathcal{P}_n(\X)$, where $n$ represents the resolution of the quantization.
 Let $\mathcal{P}_n(\X)$ be the following finite set: